fedspendingtransparency/usaspending-api/README.md

     (usaspending-api) $ ./manage.py runserver

-The application will be available at `http://localhost:8000`
+The application will be available at `http://localhost:8000`, but some endpoints won't work because they are dependent on materialized views to run.
+To create them, run from your usaspending-api folder:

+    `python -u usaspending_api/database_scripts/matview_generator/matview_sql_generator.py --dest=<destination dir>`

+To a directory outside your project.
+From that directory, run:

+    `cat *.sql | psql $DATABASE_URL -f -`

 ## API